nicolassimoncini/TFEHelper/src/Backend/README.md

 ```
 This example returns one `PublicationPLG` hardcoded instance to TFEHelper.Backend.

+>Note that the `ILogger` implementation is automatically injected by the backend on global startup and configuration stage by calling Configure method dinamically.

 In case the plugin needs to load some configuration on runtime, TFEHelper.Backend.Plugins.PluginBase library offers to dinamically load `PluginConfigurationItem` instances by using `PluginConfigurationController` as shown in the previous example.
 In order to achieve this, an ASCII configuration file containing the following Json specification must be provided:

 ```json